 - Will you use GIFs/videos/etc.?

 There is so much to consider, especially with the plethora of tools available today!
 Do yourself a huge favor by figuring out the type of graphics and how many you’ll create of each type in advance.
 Take a look at this.
-It is a gif that was made in Easil for our Better Marketing with Bella program.

 6. Schedule it

 Now that you’ve created all of this content ahead of time, you’ll want to be sure to use a scheduling tool to get it out there!
 The last thing you want is to create graphics only to forget or become too busy to actually post them!
 I recommend using a tool like Agorapulse (get two free months with this link) which allows users to schedule the date and time for each post on whichever platform you choose (Facebook, Instagram, etc.).
 When you take time to schedule everything in advance, all you’ll have to do is engage with people once something’s posted.